 Home trendsetters are telling us to start letting the outside through those doors and into our homes.
 But we’re not going to do it just because some hip interior designer told us to.
 The fact is that there are reasons this trend isn’t slowing down.
 Fresh plants provide oxygen, flowers have been linked to a positive mood boost, and sunlight triggers feel-good hormones, which means letting the wild into your home can have some serious emotional benefits-not to mention it looks damn good.
 Flip through the pages for inspiration on how you can embrace the beauty of the outdoors within the confines of your home, and revel in the splendor embracing this trend can create.

 Use big sliding glass doors and open windows to welcome sunlight.

 When natural light soaks through your windows in the afternoon, you’ll get an instant energy boost.
 If you already have a slider, make it a focal point.
-Choosing seamless sliding doors is one way to maximize light exposure while also embracing a more modern design.
+If you don’t, looking for seamless options for sliding door systems is one way to maximize light exposure while also embracing modern design.
 If your home lacks natural light, consider making some big changes.
 Contractors can turn large windows into sliding glass doors or cut out spaces for larger windows to let more light into dark rooms.